RustamKazmi/RustamKazmi/README.md

-- 👋 Hi, I’m @RustamKazmi
-- 👀 I’m interested in handling fullStack Projects from basics or a grown project and .
-- 🌱 I’m currently working in a remote job and open to work.
+Hi, I’m Rustam Ali Kazmi.
+I’m a Full‑Stack Developer specializing in React, Tailwind CSS, and JavaScript.
+Currently working remotely, open to new opportunities.
 - 📫 How to reach ...
 Email:ashfaqkazmi1975@gmail.com

 <!---